 The Retail Network Food & Non-Food

 France possesses a diverse and comprehensive retail network, which increasingly resembles that of the United States, from the largest department store chains to the smallest individual proprietorships.
 French distribution channels are demonstrating some significant new trends that could affect how products are sold in France.
 Small- and medium-sized family-owned firms, which traditionally accounted for most French wholesale and retail trade, are rapidly losing ground to hypermarkets— large retail outlets carrying a wide variety of products at discounted prices and to a myriad of convenience stores.
 At the same time, online sales, and specialized chain stores have shown strong growth.
-All these trends have been accelerated by the Covid 19 pandemic and the lockdowns that favored on-line purchasing as well as all digital form of convenient services.
-To face and adjust to the sanitary crisis, most retail players had to either create, develop, improve and implement digital services to overcome and compensate the closure of stores.
+All these trends have been accelerated by the Covid-19 pandemic and the lockdowns that favored on-line purchasing as well as all digital form of convenient services.
+To face and adjust to the sanitary crisis, most retail players had to either create, develop, improve, and implement digital services to overcome and compensate the closure of stores.
 In the food sector, those who accelerated their multichannel options saw record growth rates in 2020 with sales volumes of home delivery and drive options increasing by more than 45% in a year.
+Now that the situation is almost close to normal, even if growth rate has slowed down, consumers have kept the habit and continue to use these services extensively.

 The food & non-food retail sector is generally defined by six types of establishments: 1) hypermarkets, 2) supermarkets, 3) hard discounters, 4) convenience, 5) gourmet centers in department stores, and 6) traditional outlets.